Gopinath0903/19CS301-Module10/README.md

              stack.appendleft(x)
 print(stack)
 ```

 ### Output:
 ![image](https://github.com/user-attachments/assets/de6e3e09-b10b-42d4-9faf-32fcf990f29a)

+### Result:
-### Result: Thus, the given program is implemented and executed successfully .
+Thus the python program to implement the stack using deque method for rotating the stack was executed successfully .

 ### EX: 10.4 IMPLEMENTATION OF QUEUE

+### Aim:
-### Aim: To Develop a python program to get the 4 integer values from user and display the values using multiprocessing library
+To Develop a python program to get the 4 integer values from user and display the values using multiprocessing library

 ### Algorithm:

 STEP 1: Start.